letelescope/ascom-flat-panel/README.md

 ### Driver "unit testing"

-After install completion, one one should already have used the ASCOM profile explorer tool to check that this was installed properly.
+After install completion, one should already have used the ASCOM profile explorer tool to check that this was installed properly.
 If that's not the case from the ASCOM profile explorer check that the *ASCOM Le Telescope FFFPV1 CoverCalibrator* is listed in the Cover Calibrators.

 ![ASCOM Le Telescope FFFPV1 CoverCalibrator](./.static/profile-explorer.png)